The Home Loan Game (how it actually works)

 - What if I pay off my credit credit?

-Sometimes this game of tweaking your finances..
+It's a game of tweaking your finances.

-Takes a week.
+Sometimes it takes a week.

-Takes a month.
+Sometimes it takes a month.

-Takes a year.
+Sometimes it takes a year.

 And for some people it's not necessary at all.